jamesy0ung/ASPWC2-0624-Reversing/README.md

 # Guide: Flashing the Aldi Bauhn ASPWC2-0624

+## Forenote
+I do not reccomend buying this plug.
+It requires you to desolder the mains terminals.

 ## Preparation and Disassembly
 1. Open the device by removing two triangle head screws.
 2. Remove two small Phillips head screws located in the corners near the USB ports.